-Areas of expertise:
+Areas of Expertise

-Hilary has written for The Guardian, The Nation, New Statesman, Open Democracy, Carta, Il Manifesto and El Viejo Topo, as well as appearing as a commentator on the BBC. @hilarypepper
+Hilary has been honoured for her services to journalism, and is a co-editor of Red Pepper magazine..
+She has written for The Guardian, The Nation, New Statesman, openDemocracy, Jacobin (magazine), Il Manifesto, as well as appearing as a commentator on the BBC. @hilarypepper

 - Hilary Wainwright Biography (91.57 ကီလိုဘိုက်)